USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

     component "Database <$database{scale=0.33}>" as DB
     interface " " as DBI

-    component "Exchange rate" as ER
-    interface " " as ERI

-    component "Gmail Handler" as GM
-    interface " " as GMI

     component "Export Converter (default CSV)" as EC interface " " as ECI

     component "Plugin Converter" as PC
     interface " " as PCI

-    component "Trading platforms" as TP {
-        component "Coinbase API" as CAPI
-        interface " " as CAPII
-        CAPII - CAPI

-        component "Binance API" as BAPI
-        interface " " as BAPII
-        BAPI - BAPII

-        component "Interactive Brokers API" as IBAPI
-        interface " " as IBAPII
-        IBAPII - IBAPI
-    }
     interface " " as TPI

     PC -( PCI
     PCI - EC